IlKaiser/IoT1/README.md

 Use the STM32 Nucleo F401RE board with RIOT OS.
 MQTT advertisng on "/iot/1/data" every 30 seconds with sensors data.

 #### MQTT-SN RSMB broker
-Config on [this path](./config/rsmb_local.conf).
-It forwards from/to the transparent bridge "/iot/+/data" (from the board, and where the '+' is a wildcard for device id) and "both_direction" (from the board to AWS and to the board from AWS)
+Config file on [this path](./config/rsmb_local.conf).
+It forwards from/to the transparent bridge "/iot/+/data" (from the board, and where the '+' is a wildcard for device id) and "both_direction" (from the board to AWS and to the board from AWS) topics.

 ### Bridge
 #### MQTT-SN/MQTT Mosquitto transparent bridge
-Config on [this path](./config/m_bridge.conf).
-It forwards from/to IoT Core MQTT "/iot/+/data" (from the board) and "both_direction" (from the board to AWS and to the board from AWS)
+Config file on [this path](./config/m_bridge.conf).
+It forwards from/to IoT Core MQTT "/iot/+/data" (from the board) and "both_direction" (from the board to AWS and to the board from AWS) topics.

 ### Cloud Level